Other stories filed under Around the Valley

 Resignations, disunity and political rivalries have been plaguing SGA recently.

-The University of Massachusetts’ Student Government Associations has become the center of criticism over the past few months as the organization seemingly falls apart from within.
-As the student body at large pokes fun at the “dramatic” world of student politics though, the members within the organization are facing the real consequences of polarizing politics.
+The University of Massachusetts’ Student Government Association has become the center of criticism over the past few months as the organization seemingly falls apart from within.
+As the student body at large pokes fun at the “dramatic” world of student politics, members within the organization are facing the real consequences of polarization.

 “It’s very divided,” said former Senator and junior astronomy major Arpit Jain.
 “It’s been divided since last year’s election.”